 Are you looking for rendering alternative software for your interior design projects?
-Do you find Sketchup, Revit and other Rendering Software too complicated?
-Read on to find the best alternative software for 3D Rendering.
+Do you find Sketchup, Revit, and other Rendering Software too complicated?
+This article will help to find the best alternative 3D Rendering software.

 What is 3D Rendering Software?

 3D rendering software is a computer program that converts 3D models or a collection of 3D models that are only viewable in special software into images popularly referred to as 3D renders, 3Ds, or just renders video files and walkthroughs.
 Whether you are an interior designer, architect, or 3D artist, generating 3D renders for client presentations is the final step of the design process.

 3D Design and 3D modeling go hand in hand.
 3D modeling is the process of creating 3D models of objects (inanimate or living) using specialized software.
 A Three-dimensional (3D) model is a geometrical representation of an object or surface in 3D space.
 It is a collection of points connected by triangles, lines, curved surfaces, etc. Once the modeling is complete, models are typically enhanced by texture mapping and lighting.
 Such 3D models are then “rendered” using 3D rendering software into image files.
 Many interior designers and 3D artists go through multiple iterations before they can create a photorealistic rendering of the space they are designing.

 3D rendering which was previously restricted to high-value projects is fast becoming mainstream with the advent of modern rendering software and increased demand from millennial buyers.
 It’s the only way a client can see how the design of their future home or office will look like.
 A 3D render helps convey the vision of a designer by unveiling their design in its full, detail-rich context, complete with shadows, lighting, and environment.

 - Octane Render